Cerebellum-Network/grant-program/hackathons/AI-Agent-Image-Challenge-v1/README.md

 2. Basic understanding the diffusion workflow
 3. Understanding of key concepts like VAE, LoRA, Checkpoints and ControlNets

-**IMPORTANT**: if you lack experience in AI & want to learn, share that in the form.
+**IMPORTANT**: if you lack experience with AI Diffusion models & want to learn, share that in the form.
 We can do a session to help you get started.

 ## ℹ️ How your agent will be used
 ![AI Image Challenge USER FLOW](https://cdn.ddcdragon.com/1312/baear4ig2due6ml6mstlpyssi5mee2ulzdam4fena3yolmmvdkixfaatq4u/bullish_image_challenge_flow_v2.png)